Four Day Golf Cruise Downstream Details

 Friday | Golf Cruise Day 2

-BAN HIN DAD-SAI YOK YAI-SAI YOK
+BAN HIN DAT-SAI YOK YAI-SAI YOK

 Breakfast on board while cruising downriver.